- Academic Affairs

 - Monitor the research study and perform quality management activities to ensure the protection of participants and the quality of the research data.
 Deficiencies identified during quality improvement processes must be addressed in a timely manner.
 Refer to “CHECKLIST: Investigator Quality Improvement Assessment” for more information.

-- Do not modify the Human Research without prior IRB review and approval unless necessary to eliminate apparent immediate hazards to participants.
+- Do not modify the human research without prior IRB review and approval unless necessary to eliminate apparent immediate hazards to participants.

-- Changes in approved research that are initiated without IRB approval to eliminate apparent immediate hazards to the participant are promptly (within 5 days) reported to the IRB and are reviewed by the IRB to determine whether each change was consistent with ensuring the participants’ continued welfare.
+- Changes in approved research that are initiated without IRB approval to eliminate apparent immediate hazards to the participant are promptly (within five days) reported to the IRB and are reviewed by the IRB to determine whether each change was consistent with ensuring the participants’ continued welfare.

-Changes in approved research that are initiated without IRB approval to eliminate apparent immediate hazards to the participant are promptly (within 5 days) reported to the IRB and are reviewed by the IRB to determine whether each change was consistent with ensuring the participants’ continued welfare.
+Changes in approved research that are initiated without IRB approval to eliminate apparent immediate hazards to the participant are promptly (within five days) reported to the IRB and are reviewed by the IRB to determine whether each change was consistent with ensuring the participants’ continued welfare.